Uganda ponders lessons from deadly garbage landslide – DW – 08/21/2024

 "We have launched appeals for donations," said John Cliff Wamala from the Red Cross in Uganda.
 "There is a shortage of mattresses, hygiene products for women and diapers for children."

-While salvage work progresses, the garbage dump has been officially closed, and trucks are no longer allowed to dump waste there.
+While salvage work continues, the garbage dump has been officially closed, and trucks are no longer allowed to dump waste there.

 Authorities have redirected garbage trucks to a landfill 30 kilometers (around 19 miles) away in Entebbe.
 However, this dump is near Lake Victoria, prompting environmentalists and the Wildlife Protection Authority to warn that garbage water could contaminate the lake .